How to Integrate Applications

 Automation Examples Integrating Gmail and Trello

-It is possible to extract specific text from Gmail's incoming content and register it in Trello, or to read Gmail attachments with OCR and register them on Trello cards.
+It is possible to extract specific text from Gmail's received content and register it in Trello, or to read Gmail attachments with OCR and register them on Trello cards.

 Additionally, you can set up an integration to notify Gmail when a new card is created in Trello.